hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

   - Push events to users
   - Produce output stream (pipeline)
 - Stream processing for monitoring:
-  - Complex event processing (CEP): specify rule to search for patterns of events in a stream
+  - Complex event processing: specify rule to search for patterns of events in a stream
   - Stream analytics: aggregations & statistical metrics over a large number of events (rate, average, statistics over an interval)
   - Maintaining materialized views
   - Search for patterns in individual event/multiple events